comrade-coop/apocryph/DOCUMENTATION.md

 Apocryph consensus implementation is using serverless, stream-based architecture to achieve high concurency and throughput.
 For intra-node communication it is using [Peprer](https://github.com/obecto/perper) and for inter-node communication and persistence it is using [IPFS](https://ipfs.io/).

 ### Apocryph Agents

 Apocryph agents are regular .NET Core or Python programs that are executed in a serverless sandbox environment built on top of [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/).

+### Apocryph Services

+Apocryph services are comprised of custom logic which allows Agents to communicate with the outside world.
+They allow one to extend the consensus algorithm and provide additional ways to receive inputs and produce outputs for an agent.

+While service execution is not covered by consensus between nodes (in the way agent execution is), the different instances of services running on different nodes are expected to give the same outputs on most nodes, so that the nodes can reach consensus on the input to the agent.

 ## Getting started